mipearson/webpack-rails/README.md

   * The webpack and gem configuration must be in sync - look at our railtie for configuration options
   * We require that **stats-webpack-plugin** is loaded to automatically generate a production manifest & resolve paths during development

-To access webpack'd assets from your views:
+To access webpacked assets from your views:

 ```erb
 <%= javascript_include_tag *webpack_asset_paths("entry_point_name") %>